 This action will move the Excel files back to their original location on your system.
 However, if you need to recover shift+delete files that have been permanently deleted, they are most likely not found in the Recycle Bin.
 In this case, you will need to explore the next method below on how to recover permanently deleted Excel files.

 If you fall into the category of using Shift+Delete, then your XLS files have been permanently deleted.
-However, there’s no need to worry; you can use the Excel File Recovery tool to recover deleted XLS files.
-Data recovery tools such as Stellar Data Recovery, Disk Drill, and ONEROVERY perform deep scans of your storage device to find and restore deleted XLS files.
+However, there’s no need to worry; you can use the Excel File Recovery tool to recover permanently deleted XLS files.
+Data recovery tools such as Stellar Data Recovery, Disk Drill, and ONERECOVERY perform deep scans of your storage device to find and restore deleted XLS files.
 Below is how to go about it:

 👉Using the Excel File Recovery Tool to Retrieve Deleted XLS Files: